jderrfuss/berrypy/README.md

 ## Limitations

-- Works best with [PsychoPy](http://www.psychopy.org/) output files
+BerryPy works best with standard [PsychoPy](http://www.psychopy.org/) output files.
+For example:

 - BerryPy expects the input files to have a header
 - BerryPy expects one trial per line

+All of this can of course be adapted, but this will require some Python knowledge.

-## How does it work?
+## How does BerryPy work?

+Please note that the description below assumes that you know how to open a Jupyter notebook.

+1. Download and unzip BerryPy.
+Change your working directory to the newly created BerryPy folder.
-1. Add .csv files to folder `input`
+1. Add raw data to the folder `input` (by default, BerryPy expects .csv files, but this can be changed in the notebook)
-2. Edit configuration files
+1. Edit configuration files (see below for details)
-3. Run notebook
-4. Find results in folder `output`
+1. Open the notebook
+1. Use `Cell` &rarr; `Run All` to run the notebook
+1. Results are written to the folder `output` (details below)

+Please note that there will be no centrally installed BerryPy package.
+If you have folders for your various projects, it probably makes most sense to make BerryPy a subfolder of a given project.

 ## The configuration files

+Note that the configuration files address the most common options.
+If the analysis needs to go beyond these options, extra functions can be added to the notebook (the notebook contains an example function that has been commented out to illustrate this).

 ### General settings

 - File name: `config_general_settings.txt`
 - Contains info about relevant column names in input files (e.g. `response.corr` for accuracy of response)
-- Used to set thresholds for extreme values (e.g., exclude anything below 100 ms and above 2000 ms)
+- Set thresholds for extreme values (e.g., exclude anything below 100 ms and above 2000 ms)
-- Used to define measure of central tendency (i.e., mean or median)
+- Define measure of central tendency (i.e., mean or median)
-- Used for outlier rejection: SD, trimmed mean, median absolute deviation
+- Outlier rejection using SD, trimmed mean, or median absolute deviation

 ### RT analysis